 A swinging bridge led students across creek to the Fly School which was approximately 100 yards away from the current Fly store near the bank of Leiper’s Creek.
 The school was built in 1885, and was moved in 1909 to a new location on Raleigh Elam Hill.
 The school was renamed to Elam School in 1910 after Raleigh Elam, then Roach School in 1916 after John Roach and lastly renamed Sylvan Heights in 1928.

 The community of Fly once held three general stores.
 Maurice Fly opened the first general store in 1890 and ran the Post Office within his store from 1891-1903.
 Elections were held here the entire time the store was in operation.
 Women would walk to the store from miles away to have their cream separated, tested, and bought by the pound here at the store.
-The store was located at the intersection of Fly Road, Goshen Road, and Hay Hollow Road.
+The store was located at the intersection of Hwy 7 and Hay Hollow Road.
 In 1952, Gulf gas was added to the store.
 The store officially closed in 1955, and burned in 1986.

-The third store in Fly is the current Fly General Store owned and operated by Mr. Wilson Fly.
-The Fly General Store was built in 1909 by Maurice Fly who only rented the store to other community members and never officially operated it himself.
+The third store in Fly is the current Fly General Store, which was owned and operated by Mr. Wilson Fly.
+The Fly General Store was built in 1909 by Maurice Fly who only rented the store to other community members, but never officially operated it himself.
 The Fly General Store stayed in the Fly family between Maurice Fly, W.C.
 Fly, J.H.
 (Hautt) Fly until D.A.
 Groves bought and owned the store from 1923-1952.
 D.A.
 Groves sold the general store to B.G.
-Fly in 1952 and was later owned by Wilson Fly beginning 1990.
+Fly in 1952, and was later owned by Wilson Fly beginning 1990.
 Besides store operations, D.A.
 Groves also maintained the freight house while the Middle Tennessee Railroad was in operation.
 The freight house location is unknown at this time.

-The Fly Church, built around 1910 by the people of the Fly community, was a Holiness Church for all christian community members.
+The Fly Church, built around 1910 by the people of the Fly community.
 Originally church members sat on wood planks upheld by wood blocks before the pews were constructed.
 A pot bellied stove was used to heat the church before electricity.